cityofasheville/bedrock/BedrockProposal.md

   * Copies the latest data to identical table.
 - **SQL**
   * Data: location, SQL
   * Used for transformations after copy.
+DELETE FROM ...
+INSERT INTO ...
+SELECT FROM ...
 - **SFTP**
   * Data: host, user, password, keyfile, source_filepath, target_filepath
   * Some SFTP jobs are just moving files, others are interpreting the data files, so this is just the read/write part.